suss-vli/suss-vli.github.io/README.md

 - [] add an animation to the header. certain page load should remain static.
 Subtitle should experience animation.
 Use https://www.vantajs.com
 - [] change the call-to-action button to respond correctly to mobile view
 - [] add a page to call for interns & software engineers (devops, full-stack & data science) & craftmen and craftwomen for VLI project
-- [] automatically calculate the final year at the bottom
 - [] add these to the website to get time https://time.is/widgets